DreamDevourer/Classpass-Development-Test-Nicolas-Mendes/README.md

 This project was created with high inspiration from a standard HubSpot CMS theme project and the Airbnb classes organization.
 Since this project uses vanilla web standards, it does not include any build libraries or frameworks.

+## Preview the project

+To preview the project to go to this link here: https://monumental-smakager-07938c.netlify.app/

+## General References

 Here are the design files and assets used as reference:

 - Figma file -> https://www.figma.com/design/AZQISVCxEeRHbfJbYtdj8H/CRO-%7C-Figma-Design-for-Coding-Test?node-id=4202-956&t=X8Hh4B2oJ6M0RPaD-1